 I like to describe it as your personal elevator pitch that explains your personal leadership journey - your vision, values, goals and expectations as a leader.
 One of the most important things you can do as a leader is to share information about yourself with your team.
-Communicating your vision is the best way to create an authentic relationship with your staff.
+Communicating your vision is one of the best ways to create an authentic relationship with your staff.